Madeline Singas

 Madeline Singas (born 1966) is an American attorney and judge who serves as an associate judge of the New York Court of Appeals since 2021.

-Born in Queens, in 1966, Singas is the first Greek American to serve on the New York Court of Appeals.

 Early life and education

-Singas was born in 1966, into a Greek family, and grew up in Astoria, Queens.
+Singas was born in Worcester, Massachusetts in 1966 to a family of Greek immigrants.
+She grew up in Astoria, Queens.
 She graduated from The Bronx High School of Science in Bronx, New York.
 She earned degrees at Barnard College at Columbia University in New York City and Fordham University School of Law.

-Legal career
+Career

 Before joining the Nassau County District Attorney's Office, Singas was an assistant district attorney in the New York City borough of Queens.
 She began there in 1991, and worked in the Domestic Violence Bureau.
-After joining the Nassau County District Attorney's Office, she was appointed chief of the newly-created Special Victims Bureau in 2006 by Nassau County district attorney Kathleen Rice.
+After joining the Nassau County District Attorney's Office, she was appointed chief of the newly created Special Victims Bureau in 2006 by Nassau County district attorney Kathleen Rice.
 Singas became Chief Assistant District Attorney in Nassau County in 2011.